-The payments and benefits pursuant to the Change in Control Plan are subject to the executive's execution and non-revocation of a release of claims.
-Further, the Change in Control Plan specifically provides for a parachute payment cut-back, where payments and benefits shall be made to the executive in full or as to such lesser amount as which would result in no portion of the payments being subject to an excise tax under Section 280G of the Internal Revenue Code, whichever of the foregoing amounts is greater on an after-tax basis.
+The payments and benefits pursuant to the Change in Control Plan are subject to the NEO's execution and non-revocation of a release of claims.
+Further, the Change in Control Plan specifically provides for a parachute payment "cut-back," where payments and benefits will either be made to the executive in full or as to such lesser amount as which would result in no portion of the payments and benefits being subject to an excise tax under Section 280G of the Internal Revenue Code, whichever of the foregoing amounts is greater on an after-tax basis.